MengYunWang/Granger-Causality-Analysis/README.md

 Use the ‘pwcausal’ function to estimate the GC values.

 ### Nonparametric analysis:
+use ´compute_allnpCGCvar3´ function (it has alreday including all the following procedures)

 ### (2) Compute Spectral matrix

-Using mutitaper analysis, frequency domain
+Use mutitaper analysis (‘sig2mTspect_nv’ function), frequency domain

 Wavelet transform, time-frequency domain

 ### (3) Spectral matrix factorization------KEY

-Using Wilson’s algorithm
+Use Wilson’s algorithm (‘wilson_sf’ function)

 ### (4) Compute the GC values

+Use the ‘hz2cgcAll’ function to estimate the GC values.